Download eBook: 5 Key Actions for IT Leaders for Effective Decision Making

 “While data and analytics leaders, such as chief data officers, recognize that there is an inherent need for data-driven decision making, linking this demand to measurable business objectives and outcomes is an existing challenge,” says Alan D. Duncan, Distinguished VP Analyst, Gartner.

 Watch now: Drive Better Business Outcomes by Improving Your Organization’s Data Literacy

 What is data literacy?

-Further, data literacy is an underlying component of digital dexterity, which is an employee’s ability and desire to use existing and emerging technology to drive better business outcomes, another important skill for digital business.
+Further, data literacy is an underlying component of digital dexterity — an employee’s ability and desire to use existing and emerging technology to drive better business outcomes.

-Data and analytics leaders are responsible for creating the narrative for data literacy, highlighting the business value to be gained.
+Data and analytics leaders are responsible for creating the narrative for data literacy and highlighting the business value to be gained.

-Start by assessing data literacy at your organization with a few questions:
+Begin assessing data literacy at your organization with these questions:

-- How many people in your business do you think can interpret straightforward statistical operations such as correlations or judge averages?
+- How many people in your business can interpret straightforward statistical operations such as correlations or judge averages?